Distance: 61 miles out and back

 Ride east on East Carmel Valley Road to its end at Arroyo Seco Rd.
 The first few miles do not impress.
 You’re still in the Greater CVV Area, and it’s busy.
 The further you ride, the lighter the traffic becomes, the smaller the road, and the prettier the scenery, until you get to the summit 18 miles in (Mile 30 on the mile markers, which start at Hwy 1).
 These first 18 miles are mostly all up, but almost all of it is mellow.
 (Reader Bruce points out that the MWGPS map erroneously goes off-route briefly at mile 3.7—ignore it.).
 At Mile 10 you get the first and only laborious hill on the ride out (1 mile).
 Shortly after Tassajara Rd. goes off to the R (remember you saw it), you lose the centerline and things get really good.
 The canyon is small here, the woods are deep, and you’re riding alongside the creek, crossing it repeatedly on little bridges.
 It’s all up but never steep.

 At the summit you have a decision: turn around or not?
 The rest of the ride is very different from what you’ve been through.
 This is the lee side of the hill, so instead of lush, dark oak canopies in a narrow creek canyon, you get down-at-heel ranches scattered on open, grassy hills and moderate vistas.
 By the time you get to the turn-around, you’re practically in California desert.

 Turn L on CVR and ride the 4.3 miles back to the Village.

 There is an argument to be made for riding Cachagua in the other direction, west to east.
-Instead of a long slight descent followed by a 2.5-mile 7% climb and a super-steep descent, you now have an absolute killer climb (2 miles at 10-15%), followed by a wonderful descent at high but manageable speed and a long easy climb back to CVR.
-It all boils down to, are you willing to really work to earn a really fine descent?
+Instead of a moderately taxing climb and a steep descent, you would have a killer climb (2 miles at 10%), followed by a wonderful descent at high but manageable speed.
+It’s up to you.

 Shortening the ride: There are several ways to ride only a part of this route and still preserve preserve the charm and the beauty: